SravaniKV/8086-002-Assignments/Assignment3/DataEntryAnalysis.md

 rotifers stick together in colonies.
 The investigators plan to repeat this study for several more years.

 # Task 1 -Issues identified:
-1. In zoop -temp.xlsx file which shows the data from station B has the comment line "Station B is in a shallower southern arm of the lake,see yellow notebook for map and details".But, there is no yellow notbook for map and details.
+1. In zoop -temp.xlsx file which shows the data from station B has the comment line "Station B is in a shallower southern arm of the lake,see yellow notebook for map and details".But, there is no yellow notebook for map and details.
 2. The units of measurements of the columns in the files are not provided.Example temperature not sure if it is C/F.
 3. There is no details about the time at which the data was collected.
 There are only details of the date on which they were collected and so it is not possible to investigate on day and night distribution samples of specimen which was mentioned in the assignment scenario.
 4. Not all columns are defined.
 For example in the file Pond2010.xlsx there is a column name 'z' , but no info was provided about that.